 For me, it's a lot MORE hassle to run out of nappies than it is to wash nappies in the washing machine at bedtime every other night!

 DEFRA has finally published their long awaited updated comparison of the environmental impact of disposable nappies vs reusable nappies.
 This has clearly concluded that reusable nappies are more eco friendly, with lower carbon emissions also.
-It shows that: - Reusable nappies produce 25% less CO2 than single-use disposable nappies
+It shows that:

 - If every child in the UK in nappies used reusable nappies instead of single-use nappies it would save the equivalent of 700 million car miles of CO2 – that’s nearly 3,000 journeys to the moon in a car!

-- Single use nappies use around 98% more resources to produce than reusable nappies
+- Single use nappies use around 98% more resources to produce than reusable nappies and take up to 500 years to decompose

 - The environmental impact of production is over 90% lower for a reusable nappy than for single-use